There are certain lessons from having a cell phone, and you can easily teach them to your kids!

 Cell phones cost money.
 Quite a bit!
 Make sure your kids understand this clearly.
 There are three things to show your kids on the cell phone bill.

 Secondly, show them the maintenance expense.
 The insurance amount you pay in case someone’s phone gets lost or broken.
 We think that is a great thing to have with kids.
 We might be unique, but we usually ruin at least one phone a year.
-Let’s say maybe someone left their phone on the bed and the other person put the sheets in the washer and ruined it (I, Scott, still feel like that time was her fault!) you will need it!
+Let’s say maybe someone left their phone on the bed and the other person put the sheets in the washer and ruined it, you will need it!

 Third, show them the data.
 Oh, data, data, data!
-Cole, our 16 year-old, uses more data than the other three of us combined.
-You have to show your kids data and the data limit, because they need to see what it costs and how much they are using.
+Many families can say that their 14-year-old uses more data than the rest of the family combined.
+To combat this, show your kids data and the data limit so they need to see what it costs and how much they are using.
 Discuss any possible payments they’ll need to fork over if they go over the data limit.

 Let them know now, “Hey!
 Someday, this bill is going to be yours.
 You will pay for your own phone and data usage.”
 When they graduate from high school, whether they go into the workforce or off to college, let them know that bill becomes their problem.
 Better now to explain their future, young adult financial responsibilities so it is not a complete surprise.